Installing and Starting Zope

 #zope IRC channel.

 If you are new to open source software, please realize that, for the most part, participants in the various "free" Zope support forums are volunteers.
 Though they are typically friendly and helpful, they are not obligated to answer your questions.
 Therefore, it's in your own self-interest to exercise your best manners in these forums in order to get your problem resolved quickly.

 The most reliable way to get installation help is to send a message to the general Zope maillist detailing your installation problem.
-For more information on the available Zope mailing lists, see the Resources section of Zope.org.
-Typically someone on the "email@example.com" list will be willing to help you solve the problem.
+Typically someone on the "firstname.lastname@example.org" list will be willing to help you solve the problem.